 Car insurance premiums can vary quite dramatically, with even apparently similar people with similar cars having very different premiums.
 Why?
 Because there are all sorts of factors taken into account when setting the premium.
 Ultimately, the lower the apparent risk, the lower the premium.

-Unfortunately the statistics show that young drivers are considerably more at risk of having an accident than older drivers.
+Unfortunately, statistics show young drivers are considerably more at risk of having an accident than older drivers.
 Partly it's down to having less experience, partly because young drivers are overconfident of their abilities.

 Statistically, women drivers are safer than men, and that used to mean they benefited from a lower premium.
 However a recent EU ruling has declared that is discriminatory, so from December 2012 gender can no longer be taken into account when calculating a premium.
 This will particularly affect young women drivers, who traditionally enjoyed much lower premiums than males the same age.

 Where you live